 Our full staff list can be found at the bottom of the page.

-I feel so lucky and proud to be the reception TA and feel honoured to welcome the children at the beginning of their school journey at Sytchampton.
-My priority as the TA is to support the wonderful class teacher Miss Gilmour and to ensure the children feel a sense of belonging and feel valued and special as the unique individuals that they are.
+I feel so lucky and proud to be the Reception TA and feel honoured to welcome the children at the beginning of their school journey at Sytchampton.
+My priority as the TA, is to support the wonderful class teacher Mrs Fairlamb and to ensure the children feel a sense of belonging and feel valued and special as the unique individuals that they are.

 I’m a huge fan of messy play and you will often find me in the creation station making play dough, slime, jelly or spreading glitter throughout the whole school.
 I also love to sing and bring this love of music into lots of our daily activities.
 We love to take the lead from the children on this and follow their interests and requests and factor this into our provision.

 I’m very happy when I’m outside spending time with nature.
 Our weekly welly walk is one of my favourite activities.
 I love animals so much and at home I have a cheeky black cat called Luna, a hamster called Oreo and 8 fish.
 I also have a nature pond with lots of tadpoles and goldfish.
 I also have 3 lovely children of my own who keep me very busy!

 My other role at Sytchampton is as The Wellbeing Champion.
 I love the way that our school has emotional wellbeing as a top priority for staff and for the children.
 Every week on Seesaw we have a Wellbeing Wednesday activity for the children to enjoy.
 We also have 2 children from each class who are our Wellbeing Champion representatives.
 Throughout the year we organise wellbeing days where we focus on mindfulness, yoga, meditation, positive thinking, relaxation, managing anxiety and expressing ourselves by doing what we love.

 1:1 SEND Support (Mornings) and Dinner Supervisor